Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 Creating Hyperparameters

-In this example, I have used Lasso regression which uses L1 type of regularization.
+In this example, I have used Lasso regression which uses the L1 type of regularisation.
 This is a type of machine learning model based on regression analysis which is used to predict continuous data.

 Although I am not going into details of what exactly these parameters do, they are something worthy of digging deeper into.
-Finally, I called the randomized search function for performing the cross-validation.
+Finally, I called the randomised search function for performing the cross-validation.

 The cross-validation process is then repeated k times (the folds), with each of the k subsamples used exactly once as the validation data.
 Cross-validation combines (averages) measures of fit (prediction error) to derive a more accurate estimate of model prediction performance.